 János Szász SAXON

+Erasmus+PUSE (Poly-Universe in School Education) The main objective of our PUSE project is to develop a new visual educational system for mathematics.
 The project is based on the Poly-Universe game, which is a geometric skill-developing game by János Szász SAXON fine artist.
 The novelty value of Poly-Universe lies in the scale-shifting symmetry inherent to its geometric forms and a color combination system, which can be used universally and impact the educational system, particularly in the education of geometry and combinatorics.
+The complexity emerging out of its simplicity makes it more than a game, more than art, more than mathematics: these elements come all together – creating synergy in education.

 The rules are based on finding the relationships between smaller squares located the peaks and the colors (identity or difference).
 Thus, 6 rules can be distinguished, as follows: